 Tim Burton: The Master of Odd

 As soon as Tim Burton completed his graduation, he started working in the Walt Disney Studios as an apprentice animator.
 The experience he got while working created a tremendous impact on his future as well.
-In fact, this experience helped him to make his mark as a poet, writer, producer, director and a stop motion artist.
-He has also contributed a lot towards the success of the American film industry.
+In fact, this experience helped him to make his mark as a poet, writer, producer, director, and a stop motion artist.
+He has also contributed a lot to the success of the American film industry.

 Tim Burton has contributed towards the American film industry for four decades.
 He was the person to come up with fantasy, quirky horror, and macabre, gothic and dark movies.
-That’s why he is known as one of the most innovative film producers in the history of United States.
+That’s why he is known as one of the most innovative film producers in the history of the United States.
 His influences can even be seen in movies that are produced by other directors.

 According to the statistics of Tim Burton, he has produced 12 films and directed 16 films.
 Few of these movies have achieved super success.
-Batman, Batman Returns, Pee-wee’s Big Adventure, Planet of the Apes, Alice in Wonderland and Charlie and the Chocolate Factory are few examples to prove the above mentioned fact.
+Batman, Batman Returns, Pee-wee’s Big Adventure, Planet of the Apes, Alice in Wonderland and Charlie and the Chocolate Factory are few examples to prove the above-mentioned fact.

 Take a listen to Tim Burton’s Masterclass of Filmmaking:

 Tim Burton was born in Burbank city to Bill Burton and Jean Burton.
 His father was working for the Recreation Department of the Burbank Park and was a former baseball player.
 The mother of Tim Burton was the owner of a cat-themed gift shop in the area.
 Therefore, he did not get the opportunity to have the most luxurious childhood.